EU & International Students

 We know sometimes life is not simple and students from International and EU countries suffer from unexpected financial hardship whilst at University.
 Eligible students from The University of Strathclyde can now apply for the EU & International Student Hardship Fund if they find themselves in a financial crisis.

-To apply, please visit the University Financial Support Team in the McCance building, or contact email@example.com to request an application.
+To apply, please visit the Funding and Financial Support Team in the McCance building or visit their webpage to download the application form.

 Click here to read more about EU & International funds